MicrosoftDocs/visualstudio-docs/docs/debugger/walkthrough-debugging-at-design-time.md

 1. Open the XAML page containing the custom control that you want to debug.

    For UWP projects targeting Windows build 16299 or above, this step will start the *UwpSurface.exe* process.
+For WPF projects targeting Windows build 16299 or above, this step will start the *WpfSurface.exe* process.
 For WPF or UWP versions prior to Windows build 16299, this step will start the *XDesProc.exe* process.

 1. Open a second instance of Visual Studio.
 Do not open a solution or project in the second instance.

 1. In the second instance of Visual Studio, open the **Debug** menu and choose **Attach to Process…**.

-1. Depending on your project type (see preceding steps), select either the *UwpSurface.exe* or the *XDesProc.exe* process from the list of available processes.
+1. Depending on your project type (see preceding steps), select the *UwpSurface.exe*, *WpfSurface.exe*, or the *XDesProc.exe* process from the list of available processes.

 1. In the **Attach to** field of the **Attach to Process** dialog, choose the correct code type for the custom control you want to debug.